White ribbon: Other uses/combined with other colors

 White ribbons are used to signify support for self-harmers (from people who are not self-harmers themselves), while white and orange ribbons represent self-harmers who are trying to quit or have succeeded in doing so already.

 White ribbons are used for teen pregnancy prevention awareness.

 White ribbons have also been used to protest child pornography.
 The white is supposed to signify the protection of innocence and purity.

 White ribbons are used to promote awareness for severe combined immunodeficiency (SCID) and SCID Newborn screening.
-Since 2001, when many SCID families meet face-to-face for the first time the white ribbon was used as a way to identify themselves to one another.
+Since 2001, when many SCID families met face-to-face for the first time, the white ribbon was used as a way to identify themselves to one another.
 White was the chosen color because it would honor all the SCID angels lost to this horrific disease.
 White ribbons continue to honor all those SCID angels and remind the world that SCID Newborn Screening is their legacy.

 In 2019, the government of Catalonia changed a yellow ribbon on a banner on its headquarters building in Barcelona to a white ribbon in response to a ban by the national government of Spain on yellow ribbons on public buildings due to it being viewed as a political symbol (it is used there to call for release of political prisoners).